vdclab/vdclab-wiki/PDBe-KB.md

 - Search results give users information about and links to data about genes, expression, proteins, protein structures and literature.
 - There is a lot of available data that is not integrated into the site (for example, published expression data is available but search returns "Not studied or no differential expression found for this gene"), so while useful, this site should not be the users sole source.

+## Ease of Use

+The site is easy to use for a general search/information gathering.
+If users have a specific need from the database they will need to consult the guides for their specific purpose.

 ## Citation